General Purpose Grant

 Commerce will be conducting CDBG application

-workshops in April.
+in Moses Lake.
 The purpose is to provide

 information on how to access funds for public